tlswg/tls13-spec/draft-ietf-tls-tls13.md

   sending the messages in?]]
 {: br}

-As noted above: the HMAC input can generally be implemented by a running hash.

-> In previous versions of TLS, the verify_data was always 12 octets long.
+In previous versions of TLS, the verify_data was always 12 octets long.
 In the current version of TLS, it is the size of the HMAC output for the Hash used for the handshake.